n2noon/inori/README.md

 - Queue viewer and manipulation interface
 - Configurable, chainable keybindings

-## Usage/Installation
+## Installation & Usage

-Run `cargo install inori`. inori is published on [crates.io](https://crates.io/crates/inori).
+Inori is on crates.io: `cargo install inori`.

-inori is also available on the AUR as [inori](https://aur.archlinux.org/packages/inori).
+Inori is also available on:
-The PKGBUILD includes an option to switch between qwerty and dvorak defaults.
+- AUR as [inori](https://aur.archlinux.org/packages/inori) [maintained by @eshrh].
+- Nixpkgs unstable as [inori](https://github.com/NixOS/nixpkgs/blob/nixos-unstable/pkgs/by-name/in/inori/package.nix) [maintained by @stephen-huan and @esrh]

 See [configuration.md](./CONFIGURATION.md) for config options, as well as a full list of all default keybindings.